Microsoft, it's not just the NSA. If you want to kill WannaCry, fix broken Windows | TheINQUIRER

 It strikes me that there's a massive amount of hypocrisy at play here.
 Big pat on the back for Microsoft for releasing a patch to protect people from WannaCry, but isn't Microsoft the same company that only last month set a kill-switch on Windows 7 and 8 (with three and five years to end-of-life, respectively) for machines with Kaby Lake chips (less than two years old) because of a perceived security risk?

-I said at the time, it was a rouse to force upgrades and to make more money.
+I said at the time, it was a ruse to force upgrades and to make more money.
 Meanwhile, users of XP and Vista were left vulnerable and Microsoft did nothing.
 And now this has happened.
 It was a ticking time bomb of "we told you so" (and you only have to do a search of this site to see that we've all been on this bandwagon for years, and angry as hell).

 Surely, if Microsoft is really concerned, they would have either given XP and Vista users a free upgrade, as well as those of 7 and 8.
 They, knowing how cash-strapped public services are and how a lag could easily cause an outbreak such as this to spread, have actively helped organisations like the NHS to upgrade their systems, especially where specialist systems run on top of XP.